Welcome to the Morris Arboretum Archives

 About The Archives

-Primary Audience: The Archives serves the Arboretum education, development, horticulture staff, and marketing staff, and is also open to qualified researchers by appointment.
-It is staffed primarily by volunteers.
+Primary Audience: The Archives serves the Arboretum staff, and is open to qualified researchers by appointment.
+It is staffed by an archivist and a team of dedicated volunteers.